1672:full

 Contract and proposal management are based on reading every written word in any requirement—be it a Request for Proposal (RFP), Request for Quotation (RFQ), any other solicitation, or contractual document.
-They are about understanding requirements, and making sure you are reading, in detail, every aspect of the requirement you are trying to meet.
-No shortcuts are allowed.
+They are about understanding requirements and making sure you are reading, in detail, every aspect of the requirement you are trying to meet.
+The importance of details cannot be understated.

 By Rick Riordan